flix/flix/docs/CONTRIBUTING.md

 8. GitHub automatically compiles and tests the PR.
 Be sure to check the results!

 9. We perform a code review and iterate on the implementation.
+   - You should expect that most PRs will require multiple iterations.

 **Note:** You must agree to release your contributions under the Apache 2.0 license.
 You affirm this by adding yourself to AUTHORS.md.